 EP: We have a separate back house and an incredible nanny, so my work-life balance has not really been impacted.

 WKP: Where do you think we are in terms of gender equality in the legal profession?
 What do you think needs to change in our society, or globally, for women to receive their fair share in their legal professions and every other position?

 EP: The legal profession is still very male dominant at the top, and that is where most of the progress needs to be made in the legal field in terms of gender equality.
 We need more female leaders and equity partners at law firms as well as both strong male and female leaders who do not subscribe to gender biases, which can make all the difference.
 The roles and responsibilities at home also need to be shared equally between males and females to enable females to achieve at the same level professionally as their male counterparts.
 All too often, women are expected to do it all, so it is not a level playing field.

-To read more interviews with our attorneys, check out our Waters Kraus & Paul Virtual Roundtable Q&A: Women In Law.
+To read more interviews with our attorneys, check out our Waters Kraus Paul & Siegel Virtual Roundtable Q&A: Women In Law.